-The combination of the Autumn issue of SF and a small dark grey or duck-egg blue cloth-bound notebook makes an ideal introduction to the world of Slightly Foxed.
+The combination of the Winter issue of SF and a small grey cloth-bound notebook makes an ideal introduction to the world of Slightly Foxed.

 A good sturdy notebook – the kind you’re not going to lose – is surely one of life’s essentials; a place for those vital to-do lists, a repository for Great Thoughts, memorable quotes, notes of books borrowed and lent, important addresses, other people’s recipes –its uses are endless.
 As a record, too, a notebook is every bit as immediate as a diary – a patchwork of everyday life that, years later, can vividly bring back the essence of a particular moment.